ifcanduela/webpack-boilerplate/README.md

 ## How do I g-?

-Clone the repo, cd into it and run `npm install` or `yarn install`.
+Clone the repo, cd into it and run `npm install`.

 ## And then what sho-?